flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 ---
 ---
-# A C Function as Module-Level Python Function
+# A C Function as a Module-Level Python Function

 ```c
 static PyObject*